strata-mvc/strata/docs/models.md

 ## Customizing the Model

-The generated entity will be only accesssible through Wordpress' backend.
+The generated entity will be only accessible through Wordpress' backend.
 The intend of the Model entity is not to be displayed on the front end using the default Wordpress Loop.

 You can customize the model declaration by supplying the optional `$configuration` public attribute.
 It allows you to customize the configuration array that is sent to `register_post_type` internally.
 As long as you follow the [conventions](http://codex.wordpress.org/Function_Reference/register_post_type) your post type will be created using these customized values, filling the missing options with their default counterparts.

-The following exemple illustrates how we allow the `editor` and also allow the custom post types to be accessible using the `music-page` slug (ex: `yourwebsite/music-page/weezer/`).
+The following example illustrates how we allow the `editor` and also allow the custom post types to be accessible using the `music-page` slug (ex: `yourwebsite/music-page/weezer/`).

 ~~~ php
 <?php